aosabook/500lines/web-server/chapter.md

 A port number is just a number in the range 0-65535 that uniquely identifies the socket on the host machine.
-(If the IP address is like a company's phone number, then the port number is the extension.)
+(If an IP address is like a company's phone number, then a port number is like an extension.)
 Ports 0-1023 are reserved for the operating system's use;
 anyone else can use the remaining ports.

 The Hypertext Transfer Protocol (HTTP) describes one way that programs can exchange data over IP.
-In principle,
-HTTP is simple:
+HTTP is deliberately simple:
 the client sends a request specifying what it wants over a socket connection, and the server sends some data in response.
 The data may be copied from a file on disk, generated dynamically by a program, or some mix of the two.

+image: http-cycle.png

 The most important thing about an HTTP request is that it's just text: any program that wants to can create one or parse one.